 Ensure you have a clear understanding of exactly what is to be included in the sale.
 All fittings, furniture and other items to be included should be clearly listed in the Contract.

 If you are the successful bidder, you will be required to sign the Contract of Sale and provide a deposit, usually 5% or 10% of the purchase price.
-You will generally be expected to have the funds available immediately (many people bring their cheque books).
+You will generally be expected to have the funds available immediately.

 Contracts will be forwarded to both the Seller and the Buyer’s Solicitor for their attention